mherrera01/app-pack-installer/README.md

 [NSIS](https://nsis.sourceforge.io/Main_Page) technology.

 > [!NOTE]
-> There is no intention of appropriating any of the application executables used.
+> There is no intention of appropriating any of the third-party software components in use.
 All the applications belong to their respective owners.

 ## Build